 Pete is our Small Animal Partner.
 Pete joined us in 2015 having worked previously as a clinical lead in various practices.
 He has a clinical interest in dog and cat orthopaedics problems and is a keen surgeon.
 He is very focussed on creating a good team environment and providing an excellent client service.

-Pete and his wife Hyun live in Macclesfield with their young daughter and two cats.
+Pete and his wife Hyun live in Macclesfield with their son, daughter and two cats.
 When time allows he enjoys snowboarding and the great outdoors, although he is also an expert at nappy changing and trampolining for toddlers.

 Laura graduated from the University of Bristol in July 2012.
 Her first job was at the RSPCA Greater Manchester Animal Hospital where she performed lots of neutering (especially of younger kittens to help control the overpopulation), she left there to join Wright and Morten in 2014.
 Laura enjoys surgery and is studying for a certificate in keyhole surgery and endoscopy.